mehdi-fathi/eloquent-filter/README.md

 - `EloquentFilter::getInjectedDetections()` get all your custom injected detection.

 -**Note** Every custom detection will run before detection by default eloquent filter.

+## Configuring

+You can generate config file to config Eloquent Filter.
+Has amazing features for your project.

+### Publish Config

+    php artisan vendor:publish --provider="eloquentFilter\QueryFilter\ServiceProvider"

+### Config

+- You can disable/enable Eloquent Filter in config file (eloquentFilter.php).

+    'enabled' => env('EloquentFilter_ENABLED', true),

+- Eloquent Filter recognizes every params of query string to pass it.
+Maybe you have a query string which you don't want recognizes by Eloquent Filter.
+You can using of `ignoreRequest` for his purpose.
+But we have clean solution to this problem.
+You can set param request_filter_key in config file.
+Therefore every query string will recognize by request_filter_key param.

+     'request_filter_key' => '', // filter

+For example if you set `'request_filter_key' => 'filter', // filter` that Eloquent Filter recognizes `filter` query string.

+`
+/users/list?filter[email]=mehdifathi.developer@gmail.com`

 ## Magic Methods